 You can see Susan Primus up in the 1870 census as a nine year old.
 I had found Susan, one of Sarah’s daughters, but I had not found her marriage record, so her married name meant nothing to me, but Primus!
 These were the very people I had spent the last couple of months researching!
 And because I had done all that research, I knew who they were.
 The connection between two of my great great grandmother’s children has been made.

-Now I am going to find the link between Perry and Rachael Hoskins and my great great grandmother Clara.
+Now I want to find the link between Perry and Rachael Hoskins and my great great grandmother Clara.

 You can find other blog posts about Anna Ray Allen Reed and family here The Reeds